 The Dangers of Florida’s Waters

 In 2015 alone, there were just under 750,00 boating accidents in Florida.
 Luckily, the same year saw just 55 deaths due to Florida boat accidents, which was 18 fewer than the previous year.
 If you are injured in a boating accident, are you entitled to compensation?
 If so, how much?

 If you are injured in a boating accident, you must prove that the operator of the watercraft was responsible.
 Compensation can only be claimed if negligence can be proven on the part of the boat’s driver.
-If negligence of the boat’s operator can be shown, you can claim compensation for your injuries.
-The amount of compensation is dependent on medical bills, injuries, lost wages and pain and suffering.
+If the negligence of the boat’s operator can be shown, you can claim compensation for your injuries.
+The amount of compensation is dependent on medical bills, injuries, lost wages, and pain and suffering.